SL vs LT Tires: What You Need to Know Before Airing Down

 LT tires: 2 to 3 plies of polyester or nylon in the sidewall (rated 6 to 10-ply equivalent depending on load range).
 These sidewalls are thicker, heavier, and more reinforced.
 They're designed to carry heavy loads, resist punctures, and maintain shape under stress.

-Max PSI and Load Capacity
+Max Load-Rated PSI and Load Capacity

 This is where the numbers diverge sharply:

-SL (P-Metric) 35-36 PSI* 2,200-2,800 lbs
+SL (Standard Load) 35-36 PSI* 2,200-2,800 lbs

-XL (P-Metric) 41-42 PSI* 2,600-3,200 lbs
+XL (Extra Load) 41-42 PSI* 2,600-3,200 lbs

 LT -- C-rated 50 PSI 2,200-2,800 lbs